City of Fairfax Regional Library

 For over forty years the library was on the lower floor of Old Town Hall.
 With the renovations of the building in 1986 the books were moved to the second floor where the library was given a special room for the Virginia history collections and best sellers.
 When the second floor was renovated the City of Fairfax furnished the library with shelves.

 Today, the library runs on a very informal and volunteer basis with a checkout system operated from a small wooden box and a card catalogue with handwritten cards.
-The library boasts a large collection of mysteries, our local histories, current best sellers, and older novels discarded by many other libraries.
+The library boasts a large collection of mysteries, our local histories, and older novels discarded by many other libraries.
 Old Town Hall is open daily from 10:30am-3:30pm.

 3999 University Dr., Fairfax, VA 22030